 If so, then this is the article for you!

 In this article, we will take a deep dive into 5 things that I think every patient who has had their thyroid removed should know.

-We will touch on topics including what you should be expecting once your thyroid has been removed, why it's so difficult for patients to lose weight without a thyroid, how to naturally improve your thyroid function even after its been removed, and more!
+We will touch on topics including what you should be expecting once your thyroid has been removed, why it’s so difficult for patients to lose weight without a thyroid, how to naturally improve your thyroid function even after it has been removed, and more!